 speaker

 Operator

-The next question will come from the line of Adam Soman with Citi.
+The next question will come from the line of Adam Stillman with Citi.

+speaker

 Hello.

-speaker

-Hi Adam.
-So first question, I think you said in your guidance, that you're expecting to take less pricing variants on combustible cigarettes than usual.
-Now, for years and years and years, it's been 6%.
+Hello, Adam.
+Hi.
+So first question, I think you said in your guidance that you're expecting to take less pricing variants on combustible cigarettes than usual.
+Now, you know, for years and years and years, it's been 6%.
 And I think you said it's something to do with COVID that you want to take less pricing.
 I'm really surprised by that.
-You also said the pricing model hasn't been broken.
-So I suppose the question is, if you take less pricing in combustibles this year, 2021, what would it take for you to have another low year in 2022?
+You also said the pricing model has been broken.
+So I suppose the question is, if you take less pricing in combustibles this year, 2021, What would it take for you to have another low year in 2022?
 That was my first question.

+speaker